Current research activities:

 Margulis, S.W.
-In press.
+2017.
 Methodology: sources of measurement error, reliability and validity.
 Reference Module in the Life Sciences.
 Elsevier, UK.

 Margulis, S.W.
 2017.
 Zoos as venues for research: changes in focus, changes in perception.
 Chapter in edited volume, Increasing Legal Equality for Zoo Animals: Justice on the Ark (J. Donahue, ed).